ttscoff/curlyq/README.md

     curlyq [global options] images [command options] URL...

 COMMAND OPTIONS
     -c, --[no-]compressed     - Expect compressed results
-    --[no-]clean          - Remove extra whitespace from results -h, --header=arg      - Define a header to send as key=value (may be used more than once, default: none) -t, --type=arg        - Type of images to return (img, srcset, opengraph, all) (may be used more than once, default: ["all"])
+    --[no-]clean              - Remove extra whitespace from results -h, --header=arg          - Define a header to send as key=value (may be used more than once, default: none) -q, --query, --filter=arg - Filter output using dot-syntax path (default: none) -t, --type=arg            - Type of images to return (img, srcset, opengraph, all) (may be used more than once, default: ["all"])
 ```

 ##### json

+The `json` command just returns an object with header/response info, and the contents of the JSON response after it's been read by the Ruby JSON library and output.
+If there are fetching or parsing errors it will fail gracefully with an error code.

 ```
 NAME